 Services that are covered for you What you must pay when you get these services in-network Outpatient hospital services We cover medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital staff.
-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+If you are not sure if you are an outpatient, you should ask the hospital staff. when you get these You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You- an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Authorization rules may apply.
-Cardiovascular / Pulmonary Rehabilitation and Supervised Exercise Therapy - see those sections in this Benefit Chart).
+Authorization rules may apply. other services furnished at a hospital outpatient facility (except for Cardiovascular / Pulmonary Rehabilitation and Supervised Exercise Therapy - see those sections in this Benefit Chart).